Revealing the Geometrical and Vibrational Properties of the Defects Driving the Boson Peak

-Due to the interaction with phonons, localised vibrations cannot be directly visualized as harmonic vibrations when their frequency is inside a phonon band.
-Instead, the phonons-defect hybridization leads to extended harmonic modes combining the two.
-Devising strategies to disentangle this hybridization and expose the localised defects is a longstanding challenge.
-Two approaches have been introduced so far: one relies on the assumption that the localised defects appear in regions where the local vibrational kinetic energy is high~\cite{SCHOBER2011501,tanakaNatPhys,tanakaPRR}, and the other on the hypothesis that these defects have a quadrupolar structure visible in the hybridized field~\cite{lerner2023boson, Moriel2024}.

-We propose an alternative, simple and practical approach to disentangle localised defects and extended plane waves based on the hypothesis that plane waves at the BP frequency are locally affine while localised defects are not.
-Diverse approaches could be employed to identify regions of local non-affine behaviour \cite{falk1998dynamics}.
-Here we rely on the cage-relative displacement field, which has been previously used to filter out the effect of long-wavelength plane waves~\cite{vivek2017long,illing2017mermin,Li2019b}, to separate and remove the plane-wave contribution from the eigenvectors.
+{\it Exposing hybridized defects -- } We propose a simple and practical approach to disentangle localised defects and extended plane waves based on the hypothesis that plane waves at the BP frequency are locally affine while localised defects are not.
+Diverse approaches could be employed to decompose a vibration into a phononic and a non-phononic component ~\cite{caroli2020key,shimada2018anomalous}, or more generally, to identify regions of local non-affine behaviour \cite{falk1998dynamics,Flenner2025}.
+Here, we rely on the cage-relative (CR) displacement field to separate and remove the plane-wave contribution from the eigenvectors.
+This approach has been previously used to filter out the effect of low-frequency long-wavelength plane waves on the low-temperature liquid dynamics~\cite{vivek2017long,illing2017mermin,Li2019b}, never to isolate defects.
 This approach involves analyzing particles' displacements relative to their immediate surroundings or the `cage' formed by neighbouring particles.
-Specifically, given a displacement field ${\bm u}$, the cage-relative displacement ${\bm u}^{~\rm cr}_{i}$ of particle $i$ is ${\bm u}^{~\rm cr}_{i} = {\bm u}_{i} - \frac{1}{N_v} \sum_{j=1}^{N_v} {\bm u}_{j}$, where the summation extends over the $N_v$ Voronoi neighbors of particle $i$.
-We use this approach by considering as displacement fields the vibrational modes of the systems, ${\bm e}_{k}$, which we determine via the direct diagonalization of the Hessian matrix.
-We consider as defective particles those with an $|{\bm e}^{~\rm cr}_{k,i}|^2$ value in the top 5\%, unless otherwise specified, and determine the vibrational defects via a cluster analysis of these particles, considering two particles as belonging to the same cluster if Voronoi neighbors.
+Specifically, given a displacement field ${\bm u}$, the cage-relative displacement ${\bm u}^{\rm cr}_{i}$ of particle $i$ is ${\bm u}^{\rm cr}_{i} = {\bm u}_{i} - \frac{1}{N_v} \sum_{j=1}^{N_v} {\bm u}_{j}$, where the summation extends over the $N_v$ voronoi neighbors of particle $i$.
+We use this approach by considering as displacement fields the vibrational modes of the systems, ${\bm e}_{k}$, which we determine through the direct diagonalization of the Hessian matrix.